-The bq24618 uses a SLEEP comparator to determine the source of power on the VCC pin, because VCC can be supplied either from the battery or the adapter.
-If the VCC voltage is greater than the SRN voltage, the bq24618 enables the ACFET and disables BATFET.
-If all other conditions are met for charging, the bq24618 then attempts to charge the battery (see Enable and Disable Charging).
-If the SRN voltage is greater than VCC, indicating that the battery is the power source, the bq24618 enables the BATFET and enters a low quiescent current (<15-μA) SLEEP mode to minimize current drain from the battery.
+The bq24616 uses a SLEEP comparator to determine the source of power on the VCC pin, because VCC can be supplied either from the battery or the adapter.
+If the VCC voltage is greater than the SRN voltage, the bq24616 enables the ACFET and disables BATFET.
+If all other conditions are met for charging, the bq24616 then attempts to charge the battery (see Enable and Disable Charging).
+If the SRN voltage is greater than VCC, indicating that the battery is the power source, the bq24616 enables BATFET, and enters a low-quiescent-current (<15-μA) SLEEP mode to minimize current drain from the battery.

-If VCC is below the UVLO threshold, the device is disabled, ACFET turns off, and BATFET turns on.
+If VCC is below the UVLO threshold, the device is disabled, ACFET turns of, and BATFET turns on.